 Centrography

-Before considering more complex approaches, let’s compute the mean center and standard distance for the crime data as described on page 125 of OSU.
-To calculate these values, you’ll need to extract the x and y coordinates from the crime.ppp object using the spatstat function coords()
+Before considering more complex approaches, let’s compute the mean center and standard distance for the tornado data as described on page 125 of OSU.
+To calculate these values, you’ll need to extract the x and y coordinates from the tornado.ppp object using the spatstat function coords()

 And then compute the mean center following equation 5.1 on page 125.
 We’ll use our friend summarize() to help us out here.